-- Editor - Instead of defining a parser that would translate code from an editable form (i.e. text) into the tree-like structure that a computer could manipulate, MPS offers the concept of projectional editor, which let's the user edit the AST directly.
+- Editor - Instead of defining a parser that would translate code from an editable form (i.e. text) into the tree-like structure that a computer could manipulate, MPS offers the concept of a projectional editor which lets the user edit the AST directly.
 The Editor aspect enables language designers to create a UI for editing their concept concepts.

-- Actions - Since the MPS editor manipulates the underlying AST directly, some editing actions, such as copy-paste or replacing one node with another one translate into non-trivial AST changes.
+- Actions - Since the MPS editor manipulates the underlying AST directly, some editing actions such as copying and pasting a node or replacing one node with another translate into non-trivial AST changes.
 The Actions aspect holds definitions of such customised AST transformations.

 - Intentions - All modern IDEs assist developers with instant code manipulating action available under a handy key-shortcut (Alt + Enter in MPS).
 Language authors can define such little code transformations for their languages in the Intentions aspect.

 - Typesystem - Language that need to type-check their code need to provide type-system rules.
 The MPS type-system engine will evaluate the rules on-the-fly, calculate types for nodes and report errors wherever the calculated type differs from the expectations.

 So called checking rules may additionally be defined to verify non-typesystem assertions about the model.